 Is Night Time Driving harder than daytime driving?

 Yes.
-Visibility is lower at night.
-However, with practice and correct techniques, most drivers become comfortable quickly.
+At night, the visibility is reduced.
+But, with practice and proper methods, most drivers are comfortable quickly.

 When should I use full beam headlights?

-Use full beam on dark roads with no traffic ahead.
-Always switch back to dipped headlights when another vehicle approaches.
+Leave full beam on in the dark on roads with no traffic.
+Turn headlights back to the dipped position when approaching another vehicle.

 How can I reduce glare from headlights at night?